nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Implementation:

-1. User executes a command
+1. User types in a command

-2. NurseScheduleInstance calls UI.abortEnabledScanInput() to receive user input.
+2. NurseScheduleInstance calls UI.getInput() to receive user input.

-3. NurseScheduleInstance calls NurseScheduleParser.getFirstWord() to parse user input for specific commands.
+3. NurseScheduleInstance passes the input to nurseParse().

-4. Depending on the command, NurseScheduleInstance will call the relevant methods in NurseScheduleActions.
+4.  nurseParse() creates a Command object with the relevant parameters and returns it to NurseScheduleInstance.

-5. NurseScheduleActions will either add, list or delete a NurseSchedule object.
+5. NurseScheduleInstance executes the object by calling the objects execute method.

 ### **Adding a new Nurse Schedule**

 ### Implementation

-When the user attempts to add a new nurse schedule, the NurseScheduleStorage, NurseScheduleActions, UI and NurseScheduleUI classes will be assessed, and the following sequence of actions is called to prompt execution results to user:
+When the user attempts to add a new nurse schedule, the NurseScheduleInstance, NurseScheduleParser, NurseScheduleChecker, NurseScheduleActions and Nurse Schedule Command classes will be accessed, and the following sequence of actions is called to prompt execution results to user:

 `add/[Nurse ID]/[Date (DDMMYYYY)]`:

 Getting User Input:

-1. User inputs add command which is processed by NurseScheduleInstance.runCommandLoopUntilExit().
+1. User inputs command which is received by NurseScheduleInstance.runCommandLoopUntilExit().
-2. This calls NurseScheduleActions.addSchedule() which calls NurseScheduleUI.inputToCreateSchedule().
+2. User input is the passed to NurseScheduleParser.nurseParse() which returns a Command Add object.

 Creating NurseSchedule object with User Input:

-3. NurseScheduleUI.inputToCreateSchedule() creates a new NurseSchedule object and is stored into an existing ArrayList\<NurseSchedule\>
+3. NurseScheduleInstance then executes the Command Add object.
-nurseSchedules which contains all the nurse schedule objects
+4. addSchedule() from NurseScheduleActions will then be called which creates the NurseSchedule object and adds it into the arraylist.

 Saving NurseSchedule objects into .txt file: